Forestry investments

 American Tree Farm (ATF)

-American Tree Farm is a certification developed specifically for privately managed American forest operations.
-The guidelines are strongly based on those of PEFC.
-In addition to certifying sustainable forest management, the associates of ATF assist forest owners in developing management plans and in general day-to-day operations.
+American Tree Farm is a seal that was specially developed for privately managed American forestry operations.
+The guidelines are strongly based on those of PEFC (Program for the Endorsement of Forest Certification).
+In addition to certifying sustainable forest management, ATF employees support forest owners in the development of management plans and in general day-to-day business.

 Sustainable Forestry Initative (SFI)